pipe-mv/MusicPlayer/README.md

 ### What is this?

-This is a repo that houses the base code for a React.js film application.
-By the final stage of the project, the film app will have a list of all the recent popular movies; a user can scroll through them, click one for more details, and save it to their favorites.
+This is a repo that houses the base code for a React.js application.
+By the final stage of the project, the Music Player app will have a list of all the recent popular movies; a user can scroll through them, click one for more details, and save it to their favorites.

 ![](./src/images/LandingPage.png)